godwin2707/Resume-Classification-Project/README.md

 🔍 Project Overview
 The goal is to build a web-based app that accepts a resume (in .txt or .pdf format), processes its content, and predicts the most suitable job role using a trained machine learning model.

+What problems does it solve?
+It reduces the time and manual effort involved in screening resumes, helping recruiters and hiring platforms identify the right candidate fit more efficiently.

 🧠 Key Components
 Frontend/UI:
 Built with Streamlit, a Python library for building web apps for ML/data science.